 |This really is your world.
 We’re serious this time.
 This really does affect you.
 Why would it not?
 These are your friends!
 So pay attention so you can live a more informed life pertaining to your world around you||This replaces smalltalk which in reality will hurt your relationships with others, not help|

 Hopefully that illustrates it for you.
-The promise of Facebook is so alluring: this is a situation in which being informed can really pay off.
+The promise of social media is so alluring: this is a situation in which being informed can really pay off.
 After all, this is your life!
-The problem is there is not a very easy way to filter out the noise within Facebook to get to the reality.
-And the second problem is that even when people are informed about your life through Facebook, when you finally meet face to face there is nothing to talk about!
+The problem is there is not a very easy way to filter out the noise within social media to get to the reality.
+And the second problem is that even when people are informed about your life through social media, when you finally meet face to face there is nothing to talk about!

 You read that correctly.
-Facebook, rather than making you more social actually makes you less social.
+Social media, rather than making me more social actually made me less social.
 You already know the things about people that you used to talk to them about to gain interest.
 So over time you talk to people in smalltalk less and less.
 Over time you are less and less social.

-So this is my conflicted relationship with Facebook.
+So this is my conflicted relationship with social media.
 On the one hand I like being in tune with friends and family.
 On the other hand, that comes at the price of a lot of checking and time.
 I’ve considered over and over giving it up all together.
-But as my brother says, leaving Facebook is the adult’s equivalent of running away from home.

 I wish I had some answers for you on this one.
 On paper this is something I should give up, but somehow I keep coming back to it over and over again.
 Maybe in a year I’ll have a good balance.
 But right now I don’t and I just wish the whole thing would go away.
 Maybe that means I’m ready for a break.